John Street Pumping Station

 The John Street Pumping Station is a municipal water pumping station in Toronto, Ontario, Canada.
 This pumping station also incorporates the Deep Lake Water Cooling System.
 The station was originally located on John Street where the SkyDome is presently located.
-It was relocated in 1987 to its present location bounded by Bremner Boulevard, Rees Street, Lakeshore Boulevard and Van De Water Crescent.
+It was relocated in 1987 to its present location bounded by Bremner Boulevard, Rees Street (formerly John Street), Lake Shore Boulevard, and Van De Water Crescent.